Tools

 Think of it less as software and more as the operating backbone of your firm.

-A proper consultancy CRM doesn't just track contacts.
-It connects your pipeline to your delivery — so when a deal closes, the engagement, team, budget, and deliverables flow directly into the same system, without manual re-entry or copy-pasting between tools.
+CRM (pipeline and client relationships): a proper consultancy CRM doesn't just track contacts.
+It connects your pipeline to your delivery, so when a deal closes, the engagement, team, budget, and deliverables flow directly into the same system, without manual re-entry.

-From engagement setup to milestone tracking to final handoff, project delivery needs to be visible in real time.
-Who owns what, what's overdue, what's at risk — all of it should live in one place, accessible to the people who need it.
+Project delivery: from engagement setup to milestone tracking to final handoff, project delivery needs to be visible in real time.
+Who owns what, what's overdue, what's at risk, all of it should live in one place, accessible to the people who need it.

-Knowing what your team is working on (and whether they have capacity) is foundational to profitable delivery.
+Resource and time tracking: knowing what your team is working on, and whether they have capacity, is foundational to profitable delivery.
 Consultancy management software should make it easy to see utilization, allocate resources to engagements, and track time without friction.

-Not email threads.
+Client communication: not email threads.
 Not shared Google Docs.
-Clients should have a dedicated space — a portal — where they can see status updates, submit requests, review and approve deliverables, and access proof of work.
-This isn't a nice-to-have at scale; it's a trust signal.
+Clients should have a dedicated space, a portal, where they can see status updates, submit requests, review and approve deliverables, and access proof of work.

 The typical stack looks something like this: a CRM for pipeline, a project management tool for delivery, a finance tool for invoicing and budgeting, a docs platform for SOPs and templates, and email for everything the other tools can't handle.
 Each tool works fine in isolation.
 Together, they create something closer to organized chaos.